1.6 How does an archive make data available?

 Illustration of distribution of data through a data archive

-How an archive can make data available starts with the characteristics of the deposited data.
-When a researcher prepares the data to be deposited there are some requirements to the data provided that are set by the archive.
+How an archive can make data available depends on the characteristics of the deposited data.
+Data archives set requirements for data and documentation deposited to the archive, that a data producer needs to follow.
 Archives often support the data producer to prepare the data:

 • using file formats according to a preferred formats policy (see also What is archived?),

-• ensuring data is stored and shared with the consent from the participants and anonymised as presribed by (inter)national mandates,
+• ensuring data is stored and shared according to the consent from the participants and anonymised as defined by (inter)national legislation,

-• providing data with proper documentation using suitable metadata standards.
+• providing proper documentation using suitable metadata standards.

 Licences